 Lifeguarding requires stamina, constant-surveillance skills, and a high awareness level to identify impending dangers within the area of responsibility.
 It also requires the ability to make decisions quickly, as well as the power of rule enforcement.

-Lifeguards can work anywhere from 3 to 35 hours per week.
+Lifeguards can work anywhere from 3 to 40 hours per week.
 Working in groups of two to five, they rotate every hour to keep a vigilant watch on every one.
-Weekly schedules will vary base on performances, holidays, requests, and availability.
-When off duty, they can provide swimming lessons.
-Jacksonville FL has a host of water-body settings that are suitable for the programs of instructions.
+Schedules will vary base on performances, holidays, requests, and availability.

 Lifeguards are also expected to be proficient and willing as pool/deck monitors.
 As such, their tasks include: